DSBA-6190-Final-Project-Team/DSBA-6190_Final-Project/README.md

 The project flow is broken down into the following steps:

-1. Process Input Data and Upload to AWS S3
-2. Train and Deploy Model
-3. Establish REST API

 ![Process Flow Diagram](presentation/process_flow_image.png)

 ## Process Input Data and Upload to AWS S3